 Should you buy property in Qatar?

 Whether you should buy or rent in Qatar largely depends on how long you are planning to live in the country.
 Finding the ideal home for you and your family, as well as finding the right neighborhood to live in, are also relevant factors.

 Expats looking to stay more than five years or secure permanent residence in Qatar might find buying a home to be a solid long-term investment.

-The property market has slowed over the last couple of years, however, real estate experts believe house prices could increase significantly ahead of the state hosting the 2022 football World Cup.
+The property market has slowed over the last couple of years, however, real estate experts believe house prices could increase significantly ahead of the state hosting the 2022 FIFA World Cup.

 Are expats allowed to buy property in Qatar?